 Summary of the Proclamation of 1763 – The British Perspective

 From the British perspective, the Proclamation of 1763 was a logical and sound policy decision.
-The new territory needed to be governed and the British split the territory as they saw fit.
+The new territory needed governance and the British split the territory as they saw fit.

-The Indian Reserve was organized to help pacify the Native Americans.
+In order to pacify the Native Americans, the proclamation specifically created an Indian Reserve.
 Following the French and Indian War, the natives of the Midwest region lost their primary ally in the French.